-7. If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
+9. If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.

-The Chief FOIA Officer periodically reviews the agency's FOIA website to determine if there are additional materials beyond those covered by FOIA requests which are appropriate for posting.
-This past year, the agency again worked with its partners at FOIAonline to determine ways to improve the public's ability to electronically access information, freeing up resources to allow the partner agencies to more efficiently handle other requests.
-The Chief FOIA Officer also periodically contacts the IT unit and other key agency personnel to determine if there are additional materials appropriate for posting on the agency's FOIA website.
+The agency periodically reviews its FOIA website to determine if there are additional materials beyond those covered by FOIA requests that are appropriate for posting.
+This past year, the agency continued to work with its partners at FOIAonline to determine ways to improve the public's ability to electronically access information, freeing up resources to allow the partner agencies to more efficiently handle other requests.
+Agency FOIA officers also periodically contact the agency's IT unit and other key agency personnel to determine if it is appropriate to post additional materials on the agency's FOIA website.